 3. Apply For A Credit Card With A Higher Limit

 If you’re eligible to apply for a card with a higher minimum credit limit, consider applying for it.
 That way, you will be able to enjoy higher spending power with the card.
+For instance, you can apply for a UOB credit limit increase, get started by applying for a UOB credit limit review.

 Premium credit cards typically offer higher minimum credit limits, and you can compare and pick one that best suits your spending habits and needs.
 Having a credit card with a higher credit limit also has the benefit of improving your credit score by helping to keep your credit utilisation ratio low.
 A credit utilisation ratio is a ratio of how much credit you use compared to available credit.